jmares79/dixons-retail/readme.md

 As this was done with a simple if-else, is not meant for deploying in a production environment, as a proper _ConfigurationService_ has to be created (Ommited here for time constraints) which fully parses the configuration file/repository and logs any potential issue and returns an error if anything could be malfunctioning.

-2. The company uses a cache system, which has to be used before the physical data model, for efficiancy purposes.
+2. The company uses a cache system, which has to be used before the physical data model, for efficiency purposes.

+This was mocked under a CacheService and its Interface.
+For time constraints, it was set with dummy return values for its methods.

-3. Also a tracking system is needed.
+3. A tracking system is needed.
 In order of tracking which are the more successful items that people buy/fetches, so that have to be saved too (In a text file for now), but open to new devices in the future.

+A _TrackingService_ was created, which saves the data into a text file.
+It has a _File_ service for it, which could be easily replaced when another more complex method is required.

 ## Installation steps